Syueying/Syueying.github.io/_pages/about.md

 permalink: /

 profile:
-  align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular

 greetings: "Warm Welcome 🎉 "
 ---

 An ex-SDE @ Amazon.
-Currently between jobs ...
+Currently a backend engineer @ MaoYan ...

-（一个不算太靠谱的程序员 💻
+（一个不算靠谱的程序员 💻

 When I'm available, I do a little bit of cooking 👩🏼‍🍳, some reading 📖, various kind of execises 🏃, a lot of city walks 🚶 ...